20+ Tips & Things to Know for Harvest Caye — NCL’s Private Island

 Swimming Pool (Free)

 Located just as you walk off the ship’s pier and in the heart of the island, there is the swimming pool.
 It’s a large resort-style pool with lots of bends and turns, a bridge with waterfall, swim-up bar, a gently-sloping shallow kids area, and hundreds of chairs/umbrellas for you to lounge.
 The pool is the heartbeat of Harvest Caye, and you’ll find the most cruise passengers spending their time here.
-Private pool cabanas are are available for rent for around $250, but other than that, it’s free to use.
+Pool cabanas are available for rent for $349 per day, but other than that, it’s free to use.

 Beach (Free)

 Across from the pool is a scalloped cove of the beach that runs for hundreds of feet.
-There are ample lounges and umbrellas, as well as shaded “clamshell” covers that you can rent for $39 for the day.
-Along the beach there are lifeguards posted, and there are a number of beach games like volleyball and soccer.
+There are ample lounges and umbrellas, as well as shaded “clamshell” covers that you can rent for $45 for the day.
+Along the beach there are lifeguards posted, and there are a number of beach games like volleyball.

 The closer you are to the pool (near the start of the beach), the more people you’ll find.
 The crowds thin as you walk down the beach.
 One more thing, the water isn’t the best.
 Visibility can be iffy, and don’t expect the electric blue color you might find elsewhere in the Caribbean.